Agasthya-Samyak-Jnan/LeetCode-Problems/README.md

 These are my solutions to the Problems posted on LeetCode Website, an competitive coding and interview preparation platform.
-I solve Problems based on Arrays, Strings, Linked Lists, Matrix, Numerical Problems, Backtracking and other Data Structures and Algorithms based problems here.
+I solve Problems based on Arrays, Strings, Linked Lists, Matrices, Graphs, Trees, Numerical Problems, Backtracking and other Data Structures and Algorithms based problems here.

 Currently Solved Problems : 387